Evirir/polygon-convert/README.md

 - Run this file.
 - A new folder `cms_tests` and a `.zip` file `cms.tests.zip` containing renamed tests will be created.
 - A string will also be outputted to the standard output and a new file `score_params.txt`.
-You should copy this to
+You should copy this to the Score Parameters field in CMS (use GroupMin score type).